xonq/mycotools/mycotools/README.md

 ## 3) Install MycotoolsDB
 #### OSC
 Many of my scripts interface with [MycotoolsDBs](https://gitlab.com/xonq/MycotoolsDB/-/blob/master/README.md).
-If you are using the Ohio Supercomputer and have access to PAS1046, then simply append these commands to your `~/.bash_profile` in your OSC home folder.
+If you are using the Ohio Supercomputer and have access to PAS1046, then simply run this command to integrate your installation with the database:
 ```
-export MYCODB=/fs/project/PAS1046/databases/mycodb/mycodb 	# database
-export MYCOFNA=$MYCODB/../data/fna 	# database assemblies
-export MYCOFAA=$MYCODB/../data/faa 	# database proteomes
-export MYCOGFF3=$MYCODB/../data/gff3/ 		# database gff3s
+mycodb --init /fs/project/PAS1046/databases/mycodb/
 ```

 Restart your login and you're good to proceed to the [usage guide!](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/USAGE.md)